sparkflows/sparkflows-docs/docs/user-guide/dashboards/index.rst

 Dashboards
 =======================

 Fire Insights allows creating of the Dashboard.
-You can create new datasets using JDBC data type from MySQL database using connection & then use the datasets in creating charts & dashboards.
+You can create new datasets using JDBC data type from MySQL database using connection and then use the datasets in creating charts & dashboards.

 Creating Dashboard
 --------------------